specialized806/microsoft-365-docs/microsoft-365/admin/adoption/ai-assistance.md

 You can use these insights to:

 - Identify which Copilot features are most popular among your users.
-- Spot underutilized features that may benefit from additional user training.
+- Spot underutilized features that might benefit from more user training.
-- Track adoption trends across different Microsoft 365 applications over 7, 30, 90 180 days’ time ranges.
+- Track adoption trends across different Microsoft 365 applications over 7, 30, 90, 180 days’ time ranges.

 >[!NOTE]
-> When you select the settings to opt out specific user groups from calculating People experience insights in Adoption Score, the AI assistance category would not be respecting that opt out for the current release.
+> When you select the settings to opt out specific user groups from calculating People experience insights in Adoption Score, the AI assistance category wouldn't be respecting that opt out for the current release.
 This will be changed in the future releases.

 ## Sentiment survey upload experience

 In this section, you can upload Copilot survey results to have them displayed in the Microsoft Copilot Dashboard.

 >[!NOTE]
-> You won't be able to view the results on this page; they are only available in the Microsoft Copilot Dashboard.
+> You won't be able to view the results on this page; they're only available in the Microsoft Copilot Dashboard.

 Use this feature to provide your organizational leaders with a centralized location for insights on how users feel about the AI assistance they receive from Copilot.

 This feature is only available for Global administrators.
-Users without this role cannot see it in the Microsoft 365 admin center.
+Users without this role can't see it in the Microsoft 365 admin center.

 ### Upload survey data